Life at MIT

 MIT Recreation has a variety of on campus facilities and programs.
 Students can pick up a wellness yoga class, take private lessons with a trainer, or join the LGO intramural hockey team.
 There are 18 intramural sports and over 30 club teams at MIT with teams at every level.
 If you are missing your NCAA days or just want to learn something new, there’s a team for you.

-At MIT, your significant other (SO) and family are a full memeber of the community!
-SOs join LGO committees, utilize MIT services to find jobs in Boston, and connect with other parents for playgroups, clothing exchanges, and more.
+At MIT, your significant other (SO) and family are full members of the community!
+SOs can join LGO committees and extracurricular events, utilize MIT services to find jobs in Boston, and connect with other parents for playgroups, clothing exchanges, and more.
 LGO SOs provide a supportive network for each other throughout the two year program.
 In addition to official MIT resources, Sloan also has a dedicated group for SOs.
 Spouses and partners can request an MIT ID card, which gives them access to the MIT buildings, fitness facilities, and libraries.